winrid/tools/file-organizer/README.md

 Handles large sets of files, optimizes creating the target directories to minimize file IO.

 Complete file list must be able to be stored in memory.

+It has some optimizations for being ran multiple times as some of my drives/adapters like to have IO issues or have drivers that cause the system to lockup...